bwsw/sj-platform/SJDocs/source/SJ_Overview.rst

 Preliminary Requirements to The Reader
 -------------------------------
 SJ-Platform is a quite complex system, but the tutorial tries to guide the reader as smooth as possible.
 So, there is quite a small amount of requirements to a reader.
-To achieve the success the reader must have knowledge of:
+To achieve the success the reader must be familiar with:

 1. scala programming language and generic data structures;
 2. basics of Docker.